For the Latest Bird Watching News, Hot Birding Spots, Tips & More, Subscribe to

 house dimensions chart that includes bird house plans 34 species.

 Birds nest in different habitats.
 So if you place your house in an open field, you are more likely to attract bluebirds or swallows.
-If you place your house in a more wooded area, you are more likely to attract nuthatches.
+If you place your house in a more wooded area, you are more likely to attract chickadees or nuthatches.
 So if you want to attract a certain species to your box, keep in mind their natural habitat when looking for a location.

 Placement is also important.
 Your bird house site should not be surrounded by thick foliage, as parents need an open flight path

 to and from the nest.
 All locations should have an abundance of food, protective cover, and water.